FoRTExperiment/FoRTE-mgmt/paper_ideas.md

 - Lots of observational work on composition, but less work on modeling
   - Why model?
 Allow exploration of mechanisms, and projection into future.
 Implications for global carbon cycle.
     - Testing theoretical models of disturbance response mechanisms is important [@foster_2016_integrating]
+    - Investigate consequences of mechanisms across long time scales (e.g. several hundred years) [@halpin_2015_long]
   - Few studies that _have_ modeled this have shown that canopy complexity can improve productivity
   - ...but, these studies do not model long time series, and are not full models of vegetation dynamics and biogeochemical cycling
+    - One long-term study [@halpin_2015_long] looked at tree growth and found evidence of old-growth stagnation, even under moderate disturbance regimes.
   - [@bond-lamberty_2015_moderate] test whether we can get the response.
 They found they cannot.
 Here, we test if the models can even reproduce the state.
 - Research questions:
   - Which models (if any) can reproduce trends in productivity from ~1900 to present?